Distressed Property: Everything You Need To Know

 But regardless of which path you choose to take, there’s always the possibility that you could be outbid at auction.
 There’s no guarantee you’ll be able to purchase the property until the sale has been finalized.

 If you’ve never bought a distressed property before, you may be surprised by how long the process actually takes.
-The sale is not as straightforward as buying a home from someone who’s current on their mortgage.
+The sale is not as straightforward as buying a home from someone who’s currently on their mortgage.

-While it takes 6 – 8 weeks to close on a traditional home, it can take 6 months to a year to close on a distressed property.
-That’s because you’re usually dealing with the lender, and they don’t always care how long the process takes.
+While it takes an average 6 – 8 weeks to close on a traditional home, it can take 6 months to a year to close on a distressed property.
+That’s because you’re usually dealing with the lender, and they don’t always care how long the closing process takes.
 Plus, there may be a lot of hoops you have to jump through to finalize the sale.

 If It’s So Risky, Why Do People Buy Distressed Properties?